Puppy Biting - Tips & Tricks for New Puppy Owners

 Sometimes a biting puppy is really an over-tired puppy, and they need to be put in a quiet space or crate to take a nap.
 Other times, they may need a potty break, or may just be hungry or thirsty.
 Taking a quiet time break can be helpful for you and your puppy.
 Gently put your puppy in their crate to give them a chance to calm down and prevent them from biting.
 (Related Blog Post: Crate Training a Puppy) It’s very important to make sure that they don’t learn to associate the crate with punishment so be calm.
 You can even give them a treat while they’re in their crate.
 An easy treat idea: put some peanut butter in a kong and keep it in the freezer, get it out and give it to your puppy so they have something yummy to eat/work on while in their crate.
 This also helps them understand that their crate it like their own room, it’s a safe and fun place to rest and enjoy.

-It’s a great idea to keep a chew toy on hand at all times, so you can anticipate biting behavior and substitute the toy for your hand or furniture.
-Doing this will let your puppy know what is OK to bit or chew.
-If they start nippling at your fingers or toes while you’re playing, offer the toy instead.
+The chewing gives you the opportunity to set the precedent of what they're allowed to chew on and what they cannot chew on.
+It’s a great idea to keep multiple chew toys on hand at all times, so you can anticipate chewing behavior and substitute the toy for your belongings, furniture, baseboards, steps, or anything down low on their level.
+Doing this will let your puppy know what is OK to chew.

-What should I give my puppy that's teething/nipping?
+What should I give my puppy that's teething?